haruair/haruair.github.io/content/blog/2017/new-years-resolution.md

 +++

 I'd love to make a list.
-New year's resolution is one of the things, I almost forget at the end of the year, though.
-I want to list some ideas for 2017:
+New year's resolution is one of the things, I almost forget about it at the end of the year, though.
+I want to list some ideas for
+2017:

 - Keep writing a blog as much as I did last year.
 But the difference is that the posts will be written by English.